jonhowe/signal-cli-agent/README.md

 - Prefer strict matching (`exact`) when possible
 - Validate inputs carefully (especially regex capture groups)
 - Use rate limiting
-- Avoid committing secrets
+- Avoid committing secrets (tokens, keys) into Git
-- Run as a non-root user where feasible
+- Run as a non-root user where feasible (depending on deployment)

 For detailed configuration, safety guidance, and safe vs unsafe examples: